danielbojczuk/GenerateAndPresentData/README.md

 ## Solution Diagram
 ![Solution Diagram](/assets/solution_diagram.png)

+## How it works
+- Use to generate JWT: http://jwtbuilder.jamiekurtz.com/

 ## Next Steps
 - Implement Dead Letter Queue
 - Improve application to support getting more then one queue item per lambda execution
+- Configure throthing for API